Skip to content

 If you work in tech but don’t code—product manager, designer, manual QA, technical support—don’t underestimate what you already know.
 The ability to think structurally, to decompose problems, and to understand complex systems has enormous value.

-And if you’re curious about learning to code, do it.
+And if you’re curious about going further, do it.
 Not because you’re missing something, but because it gives you a new superpower that complements everything you already have.
+Today there are tools that make the path much less lonely than it used to be.

 Syntax can be learned.
 The mindset?
 Not so easily.
 And you probably already have it.